dfinance/docs/move_vm/full.md

 So deposit function creates a new resource, while withdraw check if resource existing, borrow a resource, withdraw deposit, if hashes matches, and then put empty **bytearray** to **secretKey** (so resource can be reused).

-You can try to compile and deploy module, and then via script call deposit with your hash of your secret value, and then withdraw by passing your secret value.

-Here is [repository](https://github.com/borispovod/cold-storage-example) to help you, contains module and scripts examples.

 ### More Docs